 Many children have difficulty learning to read.
-Yet, schools throughout Maryland do not teach reading using methods proven to be effective for all kids, including those with learning differences like dyslexia.
+Yet, schools throughout Maryland do not teach reading using methods proven to be effective for all students, including those with learning differences like dyslexia.
 Despite the science underlying these proven teaching methods, many Maryland schools are not using evidence-based reading interventions and don’t recognize dyslexia, dysgraphia, or dyscalculia early enough.
 This is a serious problem because reading intervention is most effective when it’s started early.

 As a result of this failure to use proven, effective teaching methods, only 35% of 4th graders in Maryland are proficient in reading.
-The good news is that the same approaches that help kids with dyslexia learn to read are effective for all kids, whether or not they have a diagnosed or identified disability.
-If schools were willing to change, these approaches could be implemented across the board in the general education classrooms and would benefit all students.
+The good news is that the same approaches that help kids with dyslexia learn to read are effective for all students, whether or not they have a diagnosed or identified disability.
+If schools were willing to change, these approaches could be implemented across the board in the general education classrooms, and would benefit all students.

 Beyond what is done for all students in the general education classroom, students with language based learning disabilities like dyslexia need structured literacy intervention methods that are explicit, systematic, cumulative, and diagnostic.
 This scientifically-based approach is supported by the Maryland State Department of Education.